 Photo : Shane WP Wongperk / Wikimedia Commons

-Located about 25 kilometers south of Sirinat National Park, Surin Beach offers a more upscale beach experience.
+Located about 25 kilometers south of Sirinat National Park, Surin Beach is one of the serene beaches in phuket which offers a more upscale beach experience.
 Known for its clear turquoise waters and soft white sand, Surin Beach is often referred to as “Millionaire’s Row” due to the luxury resorts and high-end dining options in the area.
 The beach itself is relatively quiet and clean, perfect for sunbathing and swimming.
 During the high season, the calm waters are ideal for stand-up paddleboarding and kayaking.

 10. Phuket Elephant Sanctuary